 I actually don’t know much about The Hague.
 It is the political capital of the Netherlands, but it never interested me somehow.
-In my head The Hague was a bit lame, petty and boring.
+In my head, The Hague was a bit lame, petty, and boring.
 Not a city with a hipster image I thought.
 Until I decided to read up on The Hague and I discovered The Hague Street Art Tour.
 This is an art project that painted 2000 square meters of electricity houses and walls with street art.
 Well yes, now you got my attention.
 I decided to spend an afternoon to explore this creative side of The Hague.
 I absolutely loved this new way of using public space objects for art and making art even more part of everyday life.

 Exploring Segbroek with a mobile route

-The Hague district of Segbroek is located on a half hour walk from the city center.
-It is a residential area like every other, until you notice the details.
+The Hague district of Segbroek is located a half-hour walk from the city center.
+It is a residential area like every other until you notice the details.
 Almost all electricity houses have a special and colorful look.
 The best way to search for the electricity houses is by using the mobile routes of The Hague Street Art.
 It is very easy: you go to the website of The Hague Street Art Tour, you choose whether you want to walk or go by bike and you select how long you want to explore.
 And then you hit the Let’s Go button and the mobile tour starts.
 We chose the 45-minute tour and I saw 10 colorful electricity houses.
 I am not sponsored to say all this; I am just a fan and want to help others to make things a bit easier in life.

 Why electricity houses?